Filing of Income Tax Returns

 If the assessing officer considers that the return of income furnished by the assessee is defective, he may intimate the defect to the assessee and give him an opportunity to rectify the defect within 15 days from the date of such intimation or within such further period as may be allowed by the assessing officer on the request of the assessee.
 If the assessee fails to rectify the defect within the period above, the return shall be deemed invalid and further it shall be deemed that the assessee had failed to furnish the return.
 However, where the assessee is made the assessment officer may condone the delay and treat the return as a valid return.

 Signing of Return

 The return of income must be signed and verified.
-In case of an individual
+In the case of an individual

 - by the individual himself

-- where he is absent from India, by the individual himself or by some person duly authorised by him in this behalf
+- where he is absent from India, by the individual himself or some person duly authorized by him in this behalf

 - where he is mentally incapacitated from attending to his affairs, by his guardian or any person competent to act on his behalf

 - where for any other reason, it is not possible for the individual to sign the return, by any person duly authorized by him in this behalf.

 Under the existing law, penalty for delay in filing of return of income is calculated as a percentage of the shortfall of tax.
 Where tax has already been deducted at source, or advance tax has been duly paid, no penalty is leviable.
 It is proposed to amend the law to provide for the penalty of Rs.1000 even in such cases.
 This provision is targeted towards the salary earners who always had the impression that their liability was over the moment the tax was deducted by the employer.